 Merck KGaA's EMD Serono sponsors MS specialty fitness training program

-Lyons, who founded MS Fitness Challenge in 2012 along with his wife Kendra Lyons, worked with the American Fitness Professionals and Associates to create a specific 30-hour program for trainers at gyms to more effectively work with MS patients.
-EMD Serono sponsors trainer scholarships, which cost about $200 per certification, every month.
-So far more than 12 have completed the program.
+Lyons, who founded MS Fitness Challenge in 2012 along with his wife Kendra Lyons, worked with a personal trainer certification company to create a specific program for trainers at gyms to more effectively work with MS patients.
+EMD Serono sponsors trainer scholarships.

 "Not only are the Lyons' great advocates for the MS community and with their MS Fitness Challenge encouraging people to get out there, be active and take control of certain elements of their lifestyle, but it's also good for EMD Serono because it helps us focus on the patient as a whole, as opposed to just how our therapies interact with the patient," David Nichols, senior director of advocacy and state government affairs at EMD Serono, told FiercePharmaMarketing.